-Open the Quotation Manager and select two or more codes in the side panel. inst
+Open the Quotation Manager and select two or more codes in the filter area on the left.

-The default operator in the yellow filter bar above the quotation list is 'ANY' (shown in blue letters).
+The default operator in the yellow filter bar above the quotation list is 'ANY'.
 If you want to change, click on it and select the 'ALL' operator.
-You need to click next to it, not directly on it.

-To save the results as smart code, click on the Smart Code button in the ribbon; or right-click on any of the selected codes in the side panel and select the option Create Smart Code from the context menu. inst
+To save the results as smart code, click on the Smart Code button in the ribbon; or right-click on any of the selected codes in the side panel and select the option Create Smart Code from the context menu.